knpuniversity/FOSUserBundle/knpu/template-customize.md

 In `Registration`, we have `register.html.twig` and `register_content.html.twig`.
 In `Profile` there's the same for edit and show.

-In most cases, you should override the `_content.html.twig` template.
+In most cases, you'll want to override the `_content.html.twig` template.
 Why?
 Well, it doesn't really matter: by overriding the `_content.html.twig` template, you don't need to worry about extending anything: you can just focus on the content.

 Copy the contents of `register_content.html.twig`.
-Then, back in to `app/Resources/views`, create a `Registration` directory.
+Then, back in `app/Resources/views`, create a `Registration` directory.
 I'm doing that because this template lives in a `Registration` directory.
 Finally, create `register_content.html.twig` and paste in the content.
-Let's add a couple of styles to the button and add an h1 that says:
+Let's add a couple of classes to the button and an h1 that says:
 "Register Aquanauts!"

 Ok, refresh!
 Love it!
 In your app, make sure to do this for all of the different